miroapp/app-examples/examples/github-appcards/README.md

 │  └── app.tsx <-- The main entry.
 Contains structure for the sidebar when launched.
 │      appcard-modal.tsx <-- The main entry for the modal that appears when an app card is expanded.
 │      constants.ts <-- A collection of static variables used throughout the app.
-│      index.ts <-- Initializes app, and contains logic ffor opening the app from the sidebar and expanding an app card.
+│      index.ts <-- Initializes app, and contains logic for opening the app from the sidebar and expanding an app card.
 │      modal.tsx <-- The main entry for the modal that appears when selecting a GitHub issue to import.
 ├── app.html <-- The app itself.
 This is loaded on the board inside 'app.tsx' ├── appcard-modal.html <-- The app card modal itself.
 This is loaded on the board inside the 'appcard-modal.tsx'